opensafely-core/ehrql/docs/ehrql/tutorial/conclusion.md

     * is not trivially simple

     The [test-age-distribution](https://github.com/opensafely/test-age-distribution) is too simplistic,
-    but the vaccine effectiveness study in the Data Builder tests is probably too complex.
+    but the vaccine effectiveness study in the ehrQL tests is probably too complex.

 ### Experimenting with the tutorial data and dataset definitions